kevinolega/callcentertrainingtips/_posts/2020-06-05-production-decisions.md

 ### Budget Problems

-Many of our students have low budget.
+Many of our students have a low budget.

 We did our best to keep our packages under $10.

-Our first batch of English lessons was sold for only $5 or Php 250 and our students got six weeks of lessons in return.
+Our first batch of English lessons was sold for only $5 or Php 250, and our students got six weeks of lessons in return.

 ### Internet Connection Problem

-Many of our students don't have strong, stable or steady internet connection.
+Many of our students don't have a strong, stable, or steady internet connection.

 We understand that not everybody has home internet.

 We understand that many people just use regular load for their mobile phones.

-All the lessons that we sent to our students were sent via email and PDF's.
+All the lessons that we sent to our students were sent via email and PDFs.

 We also made the file size as small as possible.